meowment/testnet_tutorial/defund/README.md

 sudo ufw enable
 ```

-## Monitoring
-To monitor and get alerted about your validator health status you can use my guide on [Set up monitoring and alerting for defund validator](https://github.com/kj89/testnet_manuals/blob/main/defund/monitoring/README.md)

 ## Calculate synchronization time
 This script will help you to estimate how much time it will take to fully synchronize your node\
 It measures average blocks per minute that are being synchronized for period of 5 minutes and then gives you results